Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Atom reconfiguration problems

-To simplify experimental operations, prevent collisions between atoms, and ensure compatibility with typical actuating optical devices like acousto-optic deflectors, we restrict parallel control operations to linear chains of traps, corresponding to horizontal sub-rows or vertical sub-columns on the grid of the static trap array.
-We further restrict displacement operations to discrete elementary-step translations executed in constant time along the generator vectors of the static trap array.
-Greater performance might be achieved by executing parallel control operations on contiguous or non-contiguous 2D blocks of atoms, as well as displacing atoms along arbitrary trajectories at variable speed, albeit at the expense of more complex heuristics.
+Finally, to simplify their experimental implementation, we restrict displacements to elementary displacement operations executed in constant time along the generator vectors of the static trap array.
+Furthermore, to ensure compatibility with acousto-optic deflectors generating dynamic trap arrays, we restrict parallel control operations to chains of atoms.
+These chains correspond to horizontal sub-rows or vertical sub-columns in the grid of the static trap array.
+More elaborate strategies for parallel control operations might achieve greater performance.
+These strategies include simultaneously displacing contiguous or non-continguous blocks of atoms or displacing atoms along arbitrary trajectories at variable speed.